Erase video memory on shutdown

 Thanks for the insight!
 It's good to see that this might be solvable in the end.
 I agree we should keep this ticket open then.
 Still, I'm downgrading it to low priority, which means here that it's unlikely that someone on our team fixes it any time soon (due to lack of time and skills), but help and patches would be warmly welcome :)

-#16 Updated by cypherpunks over 2 years ago
+#16 Updated by cypherpunks almost 3 years ago

 I'm still thinking about this, but I'm pretty sure I found a way to very rapidly and effectively erase all video memory.
 It'll require having /dev/mem fully writable, at least by root, but that shouldn't be a problem because the memory wipe occurs after kexec into a new kernel anyway, so the new kernel could contain a writable /dev/mem or a kernel module to create an equivalent character device without compromising Tails' security model.
 In the lspci example in an above post, writing 128 MiB directly to d8000000 would overwrite some memory on the graphics card, since that region of system memory is mapped to VRAM.
 In order to overwrite the rest of the memory, the PCI configuration space can be modified to point the mapped region 128 MiB forward, and it could be written to again.
 Repeat this process until VRAM is full.
 Both writing to VRAM through memory-mapped addresses and writing to PCI configuration space is very fast (since the former is stored in high-bandwidth VRAM over 2.5-8 GHz channels, and the latter is just kept on registers in the PCI device itself).